jbush001/NyuziProcessor/README.md

 ### Prerequisites
 This runs on Linux only.

-1. USB Blaster JTAG tools (https://github.com/swetland/jtag)
+1. libusb-1.0
-2. libusb-1.0 (required for 1)
+2. USB Blaster JTAG tools (https://github.com/swetland/jtag)
 3. Quartus II FPGA design software (http://www.altera.com/products/software/quartus-ii/web-edition/qts-we-index.html)
 4. Terasic's DE2-115 evaluation board (http://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=502)
 5. C/C++ cross compiler toolchain described above https://github.com/jbush001/LLVM-GPGPU.

 ### Building and running
-1. Build USB blaster command line tools (https://github.com/swetland/jtag)
+1. Build USB blaster command line tools
  * Update your PATH environment variable to point the directory where you built the tools.
  * Create a file /etc/udev/rules.d/99-custom.rules and add the line:

             ATTRS{idVendor}=="09fb" , MODE="0660" , GROUP="plugdev"

-2. Build the bitstream (ensure quartus binary directory is in your PATH, by default installed in ~/altera/13.1/quartus/bin/)
+2. Build the bitstream (ensure quartus binary directory is in your PATH, by default installed in ~/altera/[version]/quartus/bin/)

         cd rtl/fpga/de2-115
         make

 3. Make sure the FPGA board is in JTAG mode by setting SW19 to 'RUN'
-4. Load the bitstream onto the board.
-This is loading into configuration RAM on the FPGA.
-It will be lost if the FPGA is powered off.
+4. Load the bitstream onto the FPGA (note that this will be lost if the FPGA is powered off).

         make program